Enos Elmer Hogue was born July 4, 1894 in Ryde Township, Muskoka County, Ontario, the son of William Frederick and Selina Gertrude (Brooks) Hogue.

 He had three older sisters and one older brother.The oldest sister Agnes Aramenta Hogue died at age one.
 The next eldest Lily May Hogue married Frank Mundye Barge.
 His oldest Brother Lemuel Percy Hogue first married Ada Hadwin and then after her death, married Margaret Houston Brownlie.
 His other sister Sylva Gertrude Hogue married John Frederick Brooks.

 On January 5, 1916 he enlisted in the Canadian Overseas Expiditionary force.

-In 1917 in Lambeth, London, England, while overseas with the Army married Lily Constance Ruck, and then brought her home to Canada with him.
+while in Hospital in Englad he met a Nurses Aid an in Lambeth, London, England, he married Lily Constance Ruck, and then brought her home to Canada with him.

 They had four children after returning to Canada.
 Iris Eudora, Thelma, Franklin Roy (Bud) and Clive.

 Enos passed away June 18, 1959.
 He is buried next to his wife and Father in the Mount Pleasant Burial Park in Swift Current, Saskatchewan.